Capstone-Projects-2023-Spring/project-robocontrol/documentation/docs/system-architecture/design.md

             * Post-conditions: Turn the robot to bring back two contours into the image.
             * Return value: A string of 'left', 'right', 'forward', or 'backward'.
             * Exceptions Thrown: None

+* (Contour) Class purpose: An object over the image received from the robot depicting the area of the color defined.
+    * Data Fields:
+        * area:
+            * Type: An integer value of the area to select.
+        * contour:
+            * Type: A contour of the detected value.
+    * Methods:
+        * draw_contour(img, contour, text) : void
+            * This method draws the contour over the image received from the robot image queue.
+            * Parameters:
+                * img: The image in cv2 format received from the robot image queue.
+                * contour: The contour object to put over the image.
+                * text: A string value to put next to the contour placed over the image.
+            * Pre-conditions: None
+            * Post-conditions: None
+            * Return values: None
+            * Exceptions Thrown: None

 ## Website Diagram ##
 ![](assets/Architecture_TREAD_BOT_WEBSITE.png)